gw4-isambard/docs/CONTRIBUTING.md

-# Contributing to Intro to CPP
+# Contributing to Isambard Documentation

 The following is a set of guidelines for contributing to the GW4 Isambard documentation: https://github.com/gw4-isambard/docs.
 These are not rules but will help to avoid conflict and help to ensure the smooth development of the material.